Public transport in Spain has everything from high-speed trains racing at over 300km/h to century-old trams traipsing through medieval streets.

 Most metro systems and tram networks in Spain mostly date back to the 1990s at the earliest; vehicle interiors are accommodating to wheelchair users and platforms are generally accessible by elevator.
 One key exception to this is the Madrid Metro, which is the oldest metro network in Spain.
 Here, three of the older lines (Lines 1, 2, and 4) are particularly poor when it comes to accessibility at the station; more recent parts of the network are fully accessible.

 Accessibility at Spanish train stations varies depending on the size of the station.
 Some train stations have undergone major renovations in recent years and, as a result, are fully accessible at all platforms.
 Older stations in less central areas may have outdated facilities for disabled travelers; some platforms may actually be inaccessible.
 Renfe’s Atendo service also in-station guidance and assistance for those with limited mobility.

-If you plan on taking a taxi, call the taxi company directly and ask for a Eutotaxi, which is the Spanish name for a taxi adapted for wheelchairs.
+If you plan on taking a taxi, call the taxi company directly and ask for a taxi adapted for wheelchairs.

-Some tourism boards also provide ample information about accessible mobility in English, including Barcelona and Madrid; even if you live in Spain, many of the tips for getting around apply just the same.
+Some tourism boards also provide ample information about accessible mobility in English, including Barcelona and Madrid; even if you live in Spain permanently, many of the tips for getting around apply just the same.